You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 Almost all social media companies still require users to be at least 13 years old before they set up a profile on its platform.
 However, they do not require any proof of age to do this, so younger children often create accounts by lying about their age.
 If you’re concerned about your child doing this, some parental control measures let you block social media sites.

 If your child does use social media, there are still some actions you can take.
-The aim of most social media companies is to encourage engagement, so it’s a good idea to set some usage limits on your child’s phone.
+Most social media companies aim to encourage engagement, so it’s a good idea to set some usage limits on your child’s phone.
 That way, you can make sure they’re not glued to the screen all day.

 iPhone parental controls include ‘Screen Time’, and most Android phones have similar settings that let you add a maximum number of minutes or hours of screen-on time or time using a specific app.